Skip to main content

 1

-Pull the last recorded deed and see who actually owns the property of record.
+Check the last recorded deed to see who legally owns the property.

 2